Skip to main content

 If you are doing this for a single member and not using the ATO’s bulk upload service, the ATO expects results to be available within minutes.

-If the ATO provides a stapled super fund response to an employer, they will contact the employee and advise them of the request.
+If the ATO provides a stapled super fund response to an employer, the ATO will contact the employee and advise them of the request.

 Employees will receive an SMS if they have a valid mobile number in the ATO records and/or a letter (through myGov or paper) advising who has requested the information and more details on the options available to the employee.